**Meets Retired Senior Officers in North East, Allays Fear over surrendered terrorists, Hails citizens support in war against terror

-The Chief of Defence Staff, General Lucky Irabor, has described the attack on Nigerian Defence Academy (NDA) officers’ residential quarters, as more criminal activities associated with the normal banditry action noting that the military was already on the matter.
+The Chief of Defence Staff, General Lucky Irabor has described the attack on Nigerian Defence Academy (NDA) officers’ residential quarters, as more of criminal activities associated with the normal banditry action noting that the military was already on the matter.

 This was made known by Major General Olufemi Sawyer, Director of Defence Information even as he said the CDS has expressed his appreciation to the citizens and residents of the North-East (NE) Region for genuinely supporting the ongoing intensive clearance operations by troops of the Armed Forces of Nigeria (AFN) towards the restoration of permanent peace in the Zone.

 The CDS equally allayed the fears of the general public on the ongoing mass surrendering of Boko Haram (BH)/Islamic State of West Africa Province (ISWAP) ex-fighters to the AFN.

 Gen Irabor spoke on Tuesday, 24 August 2021 in Yola, at the Chief of Defence Staff interactive session with retired senior military officers in the NE Geo-political Zone even as he appreciated the people of the NE for supporting the military operations thus far, while seeking for more cooperation.

 Gen Irabor posited that the solutions to the NE security challenges lie in the Region, as he was optimistic that the situation would get better and better in the days ahead.

 On recent fears and apprehension making the rounds about the mass surrendering of BH/ISWAP ex-members, the CDS reassured residents and Nigerians in general to trust the relevant agencies that have been tasked with responsibilities of planning the rehabilitation of repented insurgents.
 According to him, the AFN would deal with the matter for the good of the Region, as there will be no loose ends.